 - Edit, name and keyword all of your images at the end of the day.

 - Start by going after editorial work.
-Group related images together in a Dropbox or Google Drive folder, groups of images should tell a story and compliment each other which will make the next step easier.
+Group related images together in a Dropbox or Google Drive folder.
+Groups of images should tell a story and compliment each other.
 Make sure the images in these folders are not watermarked but are low-resolution.
 That way, it will prevent people from using your photos without authorisation but won’t spoil them by having a horrible watermark imposed over the top.

-- Write a short story or a piece of text that goes with each group of images to help bring them to life, this is your chance to really sell your images so get creative and get people’s imaginations working.
+- Write a short story that goes with each group of images to help bring them to life.
+This is your chance to really sell your images, so get creative and get people’s imaginations working.

-- Contact travel magazines, tourism boards of the destination your images were taken in, or just about any other company that has a constant need for fresh travel related photos.
-Find an email address and send them a short but informative pitch (look up how to pitch if you’re not sure how to do that but one thing is for sure, keep it SHORT).
+- Contact travel magazines, tourism boards of the destination your images were taken in, or just about any other company that has a need for fresh travel-related photos.
+Find an email address and send them a short, but informative, pitch (how to pitch your travel photography to clients).
 Include the links to the Dropbox or Google Drive folders containing the photos and short accompanying stories that you think they would be interested in.
-Do not include the photos directly in the email, just leave the links and let the recipient click through and view them if they are interested.

-TIP: In your pitch you should be upfront about how much you charge per image and if that grants them exclusivity or not.
-Use the Getty Images Price Calculator to get a rough idea of how much you can charge.
-It tends to overprice images slightly so, especially while you’re getting established as a travel photographer, it might be a good idea to quote a slightly lower price.
+TIP: Be upfront about how much you charge per image.
+Use the Getty Images Price Calculator to get a rough idea of how much you should charge.

 Now, this is what you do with the images you have left that didn’t sell as editorial in steps 1-5.

-- If you get accepted then upload your images there and see which ones get accepted.
-You get a much better cut of the sale from rights managed agencies compared to microstock agencies so that’s why I suggested doing that before moving onto the next step.
+- If you get approved, upload your images there and see which ones get accepted.
+You get a much better cut of the sale from rights-managed agencies compared to microstock agencies so that’s why I suggested doing this before moving onto the next step.

-- Any images that didn’t sell as editorial in steps 1-5 and also didn’t get accepted by rights managed stock agencies in steps 6-7 will end being thrown into microstock that way you should have very few ‘burner’ images left (ones that you just cannot sell at all).
-Following these 10 steps will help you squeeze out the last bit of remaining value.
+- Any images that didn’t sell as editorial in steps 1-5, and also didn’t get accepted by rights-managed stock agencies in steps 6-7, will end being thrown into microstock.
+That way you should have very few ‘burner’ images left (ones that you just cannot sell at all).
+Following these 10 steps will help you squeeze out the last bit of remaining value from your photos.

 Creating relationships with clients

-Even though it’s a lot of effort to write a ton of individual pitches and backstories for your photos, the reason I say you should go after editorial work first is for 2 reasons.
-1) it pays the best and 2) it opens a dialogue with people who you know are always looking to buy images.
+Even though it’s a lot of effort to write a ton of individual pitches and backstories for your photos, the reason I say you should go after editorial work first is for two reasons.
+Firstly, it pays the best and secondly, it opens a dialogue with people who you know are always looking to buy images.

 The main idea behind travel photography is storytelling and sharing your take on the world we live in.

-If you make a sale you shouldn’t just leave it at that and never speak to that client again.
+If you make a sale you shouldn’t just leave it at that and never speak to the client again.

-Nurture the relationship and the next time you have some photos that relate to their business contact them first and say something like:
+Nurture the relationship and the next time you have some photos that relate to their business email them first and say something like this:

-Then you never know, after working with the same client a few times and building a good working relationship they might offer you assignments or contact you if there is some photography work they need doing.
+Then you never know what will happen.
+After working with the same client a few times and building a good working relationship, they might offer you assignments.

-Assignments are the number 1 best way to make a good living as a travel photographer.
+Assignments are the best way to make a good salary as a travel photographer.

 When people first think of getting into travel photography, jetting off on assignments is the image they most likely have in their head.
-You get a phone call to go off to some exotic destination and take photos.
+They imagine you getting a phone call to go off to some exotic destination and take photos.

 All expenses paid and getting a nice paycheck at the end of it.